 What is not claimed:

-That would not fit their context.
+That would not align with their context.